qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 ## Next steps

+- In this example, [RedHat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) is the infrastructure of choice for proprietary chatbots.
+[Read more](https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.8) about how to host AI projects in their [extensive documentation](https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.8).

-Haystack's documentation describes [how to deploy the Hayhooks service in a Kubernetes environment](https://docs.haystack.deepset.ai/docs/kubernetes), so you can easily move it to your own infrastructure based on Red Hat OpenShift and enjoy all the components running in a secure and private environment.
+- [Haystack's documentation](https://docs.haystack.deepset.ai/docs/kubernetes) describes [how to deploy the Hayhooks service in a Kubernetes environment](https://docs.haystack.deepset.ai/docs/kubernetes), so you can easily move it to your own OpenShift infrastructure.

+- If you are just getting started and need more guidance on Qdrant, read the [quickstart](https://qdrant.tech/documentation/quick-start/) or try out our [beginner tutorial](https://qdrant.tech/documentation/tutorials/neural-search/).